ElliotNB/nimbly/README.md

 	* *Parameters:* None.
 	* *Returns:* Nothing.

+# Component Methods

+The following methods are implemented by Nimbly components.

+1. **`_render`** - Required, every component must have a `_render` method.
+The `_render` method is prefixed with an underscore denoting that it is private and should not be invoked externally.
+The `_render` method is the only place where the UI for the component is generated.
+No other portion of the component is allowed to modify the UI or make any manual DOM manipulations.
+The single `_render` method provides non-author devs a single place to inspect when they want to understand the display logic of a component or figure out why a component looks the way it does
+	* *Parameters:* None.
+	* *Returns:* jQuery-referenced DocumentFragment with bound event handlers ready for insertion into the main DOM.

+2. **`_renderLoading()`** Sometimes loading displays require more logic than a simple HTML blurb can provide.
+In cases where the `loadingTemplate` alone is insufficient, you may define `_renderLoading` on your component that will be invoked when it comes time to render and display the loading screen.
+	* *Returns:* jQuery-referenced DocumentFragment, the component ready to be inserted into the main DOM.

+3. **`_fetch*(resolve, reject)`** Optional, the `dataBindings` and `initList` in the settings both contain references to `_fetch*` methods.
+Fetch methods retrieve data from external sources via ajax and update values stored on `this.data`.
+They are treated as `Promise`s in that they accept `resolve` and `reject` functions as parameters.
+	* *Parameters:*
+		* `resolve` - Function, required, invoked if the `_fetch*` method is successful in retrieving data and updating `this.data`.
+		* `reject` - Function, required, invoked if the `_fetch*` method is unsuccessful in retrieving data and updating `this.data`.
+	* *Returns:* Nothing.

+## Lifecycle Hooks

+Components have a lifecycle that is managed by Nimbly.
+Nimbly offers lifecycle hooks that provide visibility into key life moments and the ability to act when they occur.

+The implementation of lifecycle hooks is optional.

+1. **`_init()`** - this method is invoked immediately after the component has initialized (i.e., after the methods defined in `this.initList` have completed).

+2. **`_afterRender()`** - invoked immediately after the child components are inserted into this component.
+Passes in a reference to the just rendered component.
+	* *Parameters:*
+		* `jqDom` - a jQuery-referenced DocumentFragment of the just rendered component.

+3. **`_afterRefresh()`** - invoked immediately after the display of a component is refreshed.
+	* *Parameters:*
+		* `fullRefresh` - boolean, set to true if the entire component was refreshed, set to false is the refresh only affected part of the component.
+		* `jqOldDom` - jQuery-referenced DocumentFragment of the component's previous display state.

+4. **`_destroy()`** - invoked immediately before a component is destroyed.
+A place to perform any component-specific clean-up procedures and avoid memory leaks.

 # Settings

 The `defaults` and `options` parameters are the two most significant parameters passed into the Nimbly constructor.
 Together they dictate how the component initializes itself, how the UI should update in response to data changes, what actions to take after data changes occur, what templates the component should use, etc.